Independent Samples t-test

 the time by chance.

-The calculations are usually done in spreadsheets like Excel
+The calculations can be done in spreadsheets like Excel

 or Google Sheets or in a program like SPSS.
 See the link below for a download about how to calculate a t-test.